ESJiang/SnakeGame123/README.md

 - Create new conda environment for python3.9 and check [requirements.txt](https://github.com/ESJiang/SnakeGame123/blob/master/requirements.txt) to install packages. <br/>
   `Make sure the Python and pip are set to 3.9 if you have installed multiple python versions.
-You may also check .bash_profile to see if you have set some alias`
+You may also check .bash_profile to see if you have set some alias.`

 ```zsh
 conda create -n snake python=3.9